nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 However, thanks to the work of Jack Morris on [vec2text](https://github.com/vec2text/vec2text), we can instead train a lightweight model to invert embeddings back into text.
 While the reconstructed text won’t be an exact replica, it closely preserves the original meaning.
-The key advantage is that we can directly manipulate embeddings without repeatedly relying on an LLM to combine and re-embed text.
+The key advantage is that enableds direct manipulation of embeddings as opposed to repeatedly relying on an LLM to combine and re-embed text.

 Building on this approach, consider how we can now handle the initial example differently.
 Instead of pulling in